 My friends George and Gary worked on me for a couple years to convince me to make a trip to the UK to hunt Celtic gold coins at http://www.colchestertreasurehunting.co.uk/ The guy next to the Welcome to Colchester sign is Gary, one of the pioneers and current record holder for gold coins found with this outfit.
 I finally committed in 2009 for a trip in October 2010.

-Chris Meitiner runs a pay to hunt operation in Colchester where he has made deals with farmers to allow detectorists access to the fields to hunt for relics and coins.
-He has various rooming schemes and we went with the "full ride" version where he rooms you, feeds you, and drives you to your chosen locations.
-These are farm fields where Chris has made deals with the farmer to allow people to metal detect.
+There is a pay to hunt operation in Colchester where deals are made with farmers to allow detectorists access to the fields to hunt for relics and coins.
+There are various rooming schemes and we went with the "full ride" version which is like an all inclusive vacation will all the trimmings.
 There are more fields to hunt then you will have time.
-It runs about $1500 a week plus air fare which from Anchorage was about another $1500.
+It runs about $1500 a week plus airfare which from Anchorage was about another $1500.
 We booked a two week stay.

 The group consisted of me, George, Gary, Todd, and Todd's brother.
 The flight from Anchorage to Heathrow was uneventful if a bit long.
 The overseas flights are quite comfortable though, with coach being more like First Class on a domestic flight.
 All the things you would normally pay extra for, like meals and in-flight entertainment, are included in the ticket price.
 Just like the good old days.